Skip to main content

 Linking farmers to market

 Reliable market access is also critical.
 Market failures can stem from any number of factors ranging from unnavigable, unpaved roads that scarcely connect rural areas with relevant markets, to poor information on market prices.
-The growth of international supermarkets – demanding food in much larger quantities and with rigorous standards of supply chains – is a further challenge.
+The growth of international supermarkets – demanding food in much larger quantities and with rigorous standards of supply chains – is a further challenge for new tech hubs like South Africa and Ghana.

 error: Content is protected !!